-Rectal prolapse and hemorrhoids can look and feel similar.
+Rectal prolapse and hemorrhoids can sometimes look and feel similar.
 Because of this, telling the difference between them isn’t always easy.

 Table of Contents